discordjs/guide/guide/popular-topics/permissions.md

 ## Permissions object

 The [Permissions object](https://discord.js.org/#/docs/main/stable/class/Permissions) is a Discord.js class with a permissions bit field and a bunch of utility methods to manipulate it easily.
-Remember that using these methods will not manipulate permissions, but just return a modified version of the bit field.
+Remember that using these methods will not manipulate permissions, but create a new instance representing the changed bit field.

 ### Converting permission numbers to Objects

-Some methods and properties in Discord.js return permission decimals rather than a Permissions object, making it hard to manipulate or read them.
+Some methods and properties in Discord.js return permission decimals rather than a Permissions object, making it hard to manipulate or read them if you don't want to use bitwise operations.
 You can however pass these decimals to the Permissions constructor to convert them.

 ```js